 Most of these ultra-hardcore cruising venues / gay sex clubs in Vienna are located close to the Kettenbrückengasse metro station, but you can use our Gay Vienna map at the end to find the closest to you.

-EAGLE – An international renown leather and fetish cruise bar in Vienna, one of the oldest in Austria with hot guys, a fun dance floor and plenty of fun.
+- EAGLE – An international renown leather and fetish cruise bar in Vienna, one of the oldest in Austria with hot guys, a fun dance floor and plenty of fun.
 A great underground ambiance in the style of the Freddy Mercury era, air-conditioned with a fully stocked bar and busy darkroom with slings, glory holes and St. Andrew’s Cross.
-An Eldorado for men who want to have sex with big, beefy men.
+A truly-kinky El Dorado for men who want to have sex with big, beefy men.

 - LMC Vienna Hard On – A hardcore Vienna gay cruise club for men with an interest in leather/fetish men and uninhibited fun.
 LMC Vienna (Leather & Motorbike Community)has for over 30 years been the center of the gay fetish community in Vienna and Austria, but are also active throughout Europe.
 The HARD ON Vienna is their non-profit clubhouse, planned and built as a meeting place for fetish-interested gay men, for fetish-interested gay men and is run exclusively by volunteer members in their free time!
 Membership is mandatory and free, but must be done online prior to your first visit.
 Check out their website for a roster of events and party themes coming up.

 - SLING – A busy gay sex club in Vienna with themed nights, trance, techno and house music and everything you could desire to live out your infinitely pleasurable erotic fantasies.
 Their Sunday afternoon Naked Mask parties are legendary and the meeting place of attractive Viennese and Vienna tourists.